bschouteten/bschouteten.github.io/_posts/2024-10-01-Creating-universal-testbench.md

 ```

 We now are at the same point as our previous blog, except that we have a universal testbench and can re-use this.
-So if we have a different system verilog design, it would be very easy to adjust the current files to support it fully.
+So if we have a different system Verilog design, it would be very easy to adjust the current files to support it fully.
 In the next blog we will go into generating a universal clocking mechanism, where we add support for multi clock designs and make sure those alternate in the desired frequency.
 Next to this we will also look into how we sync and run everything on a event base.